-- Demonstration of a low noise and low vibration track by inclusion of track components (e.g. optimised railpads and rail fastening systems) leading to definition of models supporting predictive maintenance recommendations. - Consideration of the effects of noise and vibration on physical surroundings by the use of optical fibres leading to simulation studies and models for protection and reduction of impacts on the physical surroundings (any buildings of concerns incl. stations).
-As results, models are developed leading to predictive maintenance recommendations for the infrastructure. - Considering the squealing noise by wheel dampers, associated to the modifications of the rail geometry or the lubrication of rail heads, developing at the same the associated models.
+- Demonstration of a low noise and low vibration track by inclusion of track components (e.g. optimised railpads and rail fastening systems) leading to definition of models supporting predictive maintenance recommendations. - Consideration of the effects of noise and vibration on physical surroundings by the use of optical fibres alone or in combination with assisting technologies leading to simulation studies and models for protection and reduction of impacts on the physical surroundings (any buildings of concerns incl. stations).
+As results, models and physical demonstrators are developed leading to predictive maintenance recommendations for the infrastructure and the proposal of the physical concepts for the surroundings. - Considering the squealing noise by wheel dampers, associated to the modifications of the rail geometry or the lubrication of rail heads, developing at the same the associated models.